 - 1. Aim the RKE transmitter at the vehicle.

-- 2. Press and release .
+- 2. Press and release 1.

 - Immediately after completing Step 2, press and hold Q for at least four seconds or until the turn signal lamps flash.

-When the engine starts, the parking lamps will turn on and remain on as long as the engine is running.
+When the engine starts, the park lamps will turn on and remain on as long as the engine is running.
 The doors will be locked and the climate control system may come on.

 The engine will continue to run for 10 minutes.
-Repeat the steps for a 10-minute time extension.
-Remote start can be extended only once.
+Repeat the steps for a 10 minute time extension.
+Remote start can be extended only once after the first engine start.